bouncingpiecodes/note-taker-app/README.md

 The Note Taker App is a simple web interface that allows the user to save notes and recall for future use.
 The notes are saved to the database in JSON format, each with a unique id.
 The user has the option to write and save new notes, read old notes, and delete old notes.

-# Table of Contents

-Deployment
-Usage
-Features
-Questions
-Deployment
-The site is deployed at https://max-note-taker-app.herokuapp.com/

 # To get started click the "Get Started" button to access the note taker dashboard.

 # Usage